localvoid/ivi/packages/ivi/README.md

 }
 ```

-For each stateless node `VAny` there is a stateful node `SNode`, that has an
+For each stateless node `VAny` there is a stateful node `SNode` that has an
 interface:

 ```ts